 The transfer chamber is also suitable for the analysis of porous materials.

 The newly developed External Plasma Igniter facilitates plasma ignition and is particularly suitable for the analysis of materials, which are difficult to excite.
 Usually, such materials do not provide enough charge carriers for a self-sustained discharge.
 Using the External Plasma Igniter, the plasma ignition is artificially generated by ejecting electrons into the sample room.
 This causes, inter alia, a successful plasma ignition even at very low voltage or power.

 Also polished surfaces can easily be analyzed by means of the External Plasma Igniter.

-Using the external cooling device, accurate results on heat sensitive or very thin samples are possible.
+Using the external cooling device, accurate measurements on heat sensitive or very thin samples are possible.
 The external cooling device is highly efficient in keeping a constant sample temperature.
 It is recommended for the analysis of heat sensitive and/or thin samples, but also for common depth profile measurements lasting longer than approximately 500 seconds.